-In any marketing campaigns, you may state the price of a taxable supply inclusive of VAT and state that the price is VAT inclusive.
+In any marketing campaigns you may state the price of a taxable supply exclusive of VAT and state that the price is VAT exclusive.
+You must however indicate the Vat associated with the sale and the final Vat inclusive price that the customer is intended to pay.